yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 ```

 * The filter part is for only calculating movie documents.
-* The "source" script is the ranking method" on each movie document with the v_metadata from stage 2.
+* The "source" script is the ranking method on each movie document with the v_metadata from stage 2.

 And the results...
 ```